GWR and BR(WR) Models 9

 Another interesting outside-framed loco.

-without insignia, as requested by my customer.
-This model was built using
+green without insignia, as requested by my customer.
+This model was built

-a C.L.Lester etched-brass kit.
-I know nothing of this manufacturer, but
+using a C.L.Lester etched-brass kit.
+I know nothing of this manufacturer,

-a certificate inside the box stated that this was no.42 of a limited edition
+but a certificate inside the box stated that this was no.42 of a limited

-of 50 kits, so it is probably no longer available, although you may be lucky
+edition of 50 kits, so it is probably no longer available, although you

 This is no.9704, a member of a small sub-class